cleveradssolutions/CAS-Android/README.md

 }
 ```

-Or If your content rating is NOT MA - 0-13 years then you can integrate an additional SuperAvesome network:
+Or If your content rating is G - 0+ years General audiences then you can integrate an additional SuperAvesome network:
 ```gradle
 dependencies {
       ...